What is construction project management software?

 Communicate and Collaborate in Real Time

 Communication barriers often make it hard for the office to manage field operations properly.
-Construction project management software aids in communication by allowing every employee to communicate in real time.
+Construction management software aids in communication by allowing every employee to communicate in real time.
 Mobile apps allow for employees to stay connected and informed.
 They allow messages to be sent to and from the office, and for documents and drawings to be viewed from the jobsite.
 This allows employees to collaborate more efficiently which helps in problem-solving and decision making.

 With enhanced communication, managers can easily contact and locate their workers.
 If something suddenly goes wrong on a job, managers can notify their workers with a touch of a button.
 For example, if materials suddenly cannot be delivered on time, managers can notify workers across several divisions and move them to different jobs, or do whatever is necessary to keep them productive.
 New technology also allows all employees to be notified instantly, instead of relying on information that was trickled down from their coworkers, which boosts efficiency.